Matt-Webb/interview-todo-mvc-angular/README.md

+#Interview Task

-This is a standard Todo app from http://todomvc.com/ ported into a component based structure.
-It is using browserify ang a gulp pipeline to bring the project to life.
-Browserify expects commonjs (nodejs) module exports pattern in order to traverse and concatenate the modules.
-To bring up the project use "gulp dev".
-Feel free to explore the gulp tasks.
+This is a standard Todo app from [Todo mvc](http://todomvc.com/) ported into a component based structure.
+It is using [browserify](http://browserify.org/) ang a [gulp](http://gulpjs.com/) pipeline to bring the project to life.
+Browserify expects [commonjs](https://nodejs.org/docs/latest/api/modules.html) node's module pattern in order to traverse and concatenate the modules.

+To bring up the project frist run `npm install` to install all the node modules required and then use `gulp dev`.
+Feel free to explore and modify the gulp tasks.

 Consider it as a task given from a product owner on an existing codebase to you as a part of the dev team.
-Consider of time management and task prioritization.
-Given that there is two parts do them in whatever order you want.
+Time management and task prioritization should be in mind.

-Part 1
+###Part 1
+---

-	1) Make the code modular, maintainable, testable, improve readability and extensibility
+	1. Make the code modular, maintainable, testable, improve readability and extensibility

-	2) Apply best practices and standards
+	2. Apply best practices and standards

-	3) Feel free to add more tasks to the build process that you think they would benefit the codebase
+	3. Feel free to add more tasks to the build process that you think they would benefit the codebase

-Part 2
+###Part 2
+---

-	1) Using WHAPI get all the in-play events and add them as tasks in the the Todo, there shouldnt be any duplicates after reloading and maintaining their state in localstorage is a requirement.
+	1. Using WHAPI get all the in-play events and add them as tasks in the the Todo, there shouldnt be any duplicates after reloading and maintaining their state in localstorage is a requirement.

-	2) If the task is a william hill event please add a button of show/hide and on click this should display he following information per design.
+	2. If the task is a william hill event please add a button of show/hide and on click this should display he following information per design.

-	3) Create an extra filter which displays only the in-play tasks
+	3. Create an extra filter which displays only the in-play tasks

-	4) Create an extra filter that displays only the events that have already started
+	4. Create an extra filter that displays only the events that have already started

-	5) Please display on the event row the elapsed time of the match in a human readable format like HH:mm.
+	5. Please display on the event row the elapsed time of the match in a human readable format like HH:mm.
 If the match hasnt started please display the time left to start in a human readable format

-	8) Compress and transfer the artefact on this remote using these credentials.
+	8. Compress and transfer the artefact on this remote using these credentials.
 Deflate the artefact under your home folder and give the script these permissions and change the owner to jenkins